andrewmarmion/react-native-template-andrewm/README.md

 ## Filament support

-This repository supports Filament CLI when using the `filament-jordandrn` package.
+This repository supports Filament CLI when using the `filament-jordandrn` and the `filament-andrewmrn` package.
+Currently this repository is set to use `filament-andrewmrn`.

 ### Steps to install
 1. Install `filament` globally with `npm i -g filamentcli`

    Steps 2 & 3 are handled by the template setup and the `setup.js`.

-2. Install `filament-jordandrn` in the project with `npm i filament-jordandrn`
+2. Install `filament-andrewmrn` in the project with `npm i filament-andrewmrn`
 3. Link the package to your project by modifying `package.json` and adding the following to the top level of the file:
   ```
   "config": {
     "filament": {
-      "package": "filament-jordandrn"
+      "package": "filament-andrewmrn"
     }
   }
   ```